-6 Example: Negotiation Model
+6 Example: Negotiation Protocol

 In this section we present a simple negotiation protocol proposed in [5].
-The CPN diagram in Figure 7 describes the pair-wise negotiation process in a simple MAS, which consists of two functional agents bargaining for goods.
-The messages used are based on the FIPA ACL negotiation performative set.
+The CPN diagram in Figure 4 describes the pair-wise negotiation process in a simple MAS, which consists of two functional agents bargaining for goods.
+The messages used are based on the FIPA ACL negotiation performative set, extended with five new performatives: accept-proposal, CFP, proposal, reject-proposal and terminate.